lrusso/WebToApp/README.md

 ## How does it work

-The App has a WebView that shows you the content of a embedded HTML file.
-Simple as that.
-So you don't require of an Internet connection to play your Web game.
-In the Android version the Web file is in **app/src/main/assets/SpiderGame.htm** and in the iOS/Mac version is in **www/SpiderGame.htm**.
+The App has a WebView that shows you the content of a embedded HTML file and you can read/write files from/to the device.
+Also, you don't require of an Internet connection to play your Web game.
+For last, in the Android version the Web file is in **app/src/main/assets/SpiderGame.htm** and in the iOS/Mac version is in **www/SpiderGame.htm**.

 ## Porting details